-There’s certainly been a rush for fans in the shops this year, with portable air conditioner units becoming the ‘must have’ electrical item this summer, whether it’s to cool an office or home environment.
-So how do they work? and more importantly how much do they cost to run?
+There has certainly been a rush for fans in the shops this year, with portable air conditioner units becoming the ‘must-have’ item this summer to cool an office or your home.
+So how do they work?
+And more importantly how much do they cost to run?

 An air conditioner works in the same way as your fridge, cooling your room by passing warm air over a cold evaporator coil, and then blowing cooled air into your room.
 This process also generates hot air that needs to be vented out of the building by an exhaust hose, usually placed through a window.
 Another often forgotten element of this cooling process is that it generates water and dries the air, that’s why portable air conditioning units have water tanks that need to be emptied.

 How do I keep my room cool and my air conditioning unit running efficiently?